haidousm/LAU-CSC498x-multiplication-table/README.md

 # Multiplication Table (List)
-### an multiplication table (list) built for the purpose of an assignment for LAU CSC498x - Mobile Development
+### a multiplication table (list) built for the purpose of an assignment for LAU CSC498x - Mobile Development